top of page

 The People: Curious but Unbothered

 What stood out the most was how unbothered everyone seemed.
-Tourists weren’t new — just rare.
+Tourists weren’t new—just rare.
 Locals were curious, kind, but never pushy.
 No one tried to sell me trinkets or pressure me into tours.
-People were busy living.
-Farming, fishing, laughing, resting.
+People were busy living—farming, fishing, laughing, resting.

 A woman named Maria showed me how to roast cacao beans.
 A man named Joao let me climb his breadfruit tree with his kids.
-These weren’t paid guides.
-Just people who felt like sharing.
+These weren’t paid guides—just people who felt like sharing.

 No Internet?
-No Problem.
+No Problem

-What I Wish I’d Known
+What I Wish I’d Known Before Traveling

-- Basic Portuguese goes a long way
+• Learn basic Portuguese – it goes a long way

-- There’s no rush — flights run late, food comes slow, and that’s the point
+• Embrace slow living – flights run late, food comes slow, and that’s the point

-There are no mega-resorts.
-No glossy ad campaigns.
-No cruise ships docking by the dozen.
-Just a place quietly being paradise without needing your validation.
+São Tomé and Príncipe doesn’t shout.
+It whispers.
+There are no mega-resorts, no glossy ad campaigns, no cruise ships docking by the dozen.
+Just a place quietly being paradise without needing validation.

 And maybe that’s exactly why it deserves your attention.